barchart/events-public/packages/sdk-js/docs/content/concepts/event_export.md

 * [3] userId - The identifier of the user who triggered the event.
 * [4] alertId - The identifier of alert which was affected by the event.

+**CMDTYVIEW COLUMNS:**

+* [3] userId - The identifier of the user who triggered the event.
+* [4] sessionId - The identifier of session which was affected by the event.
+* [5] browser - Ad hoc description of the the browser used when the event occurred by the event.
+* [6] workspace - The workspace that was activated when the event occurred.